Thomas Stewart (Irish footballer): Shamrock Rovers

-Partick Thistle

-Stewart made his debut for Thistle in a home defeat against Falkirk F.C.
-His first goal came in a 3–2 defeat away to Dundee F.C. on 30 April 2011.

 Return to Rovers

 In July 2012 Stewart signed back for The Hoops scoring 11 times the following 2013 season.

 Sacramento Republic

 Stewart made the move to North America in 2014, signing with United Soccer League (3rd div.) club Sacramento Republic.
 In the 2014 season, he made 28 appearances and 17 starts in all competitions, scoring 13 goals and helping Sacramento to its first championship in its first-ever season.

 In 2015 Stewart scored 8 goals in 24 appearances in all competitions, including 3 goals in 17 league appearances.
 That year he became the first Northern Irish player to score a hat-trick in the U.S. Open Cup, scoring three against Sonoma County Sol.

 In 2016 Stewart scored 1 goal in 6 league starts for Sacramento with 2 assists.

 Ottawa Fury

 Stewart was transferred to the NASL's Ottawa Fury on 12 July 2016.
-Stewart scored 4 goals in 17 appearances, including 10 starts for Ottawa.

 Dundalk

 Stewart signed for Dundalk on 17 February 2017.